Indoor and low-light photography

 - Tamron 70-210mm f/4 VC (DSLR FF)

-- 70-200 f/4 stabilized by Nikon, Canon or Sony (FF DSLR)
+- Stabilised 70-200mm f/4 lenses from Nikon, Canon or Sony (FF DSLR)

-- Fuji 50-140 f/2.8 OIS (Mirorrless APS-C)
+- Fuji 50-140mm f/2.8 OIS (Mirrorless APS-C)

-- Olympus 40-150mm f/2.8 (mFT)
+- Olympus 40-150mm f/2.8 (Micro 4/3)

-- Panasonic 35-100mm f/2.8 OIS (mFT)
+- Panasonic 35-100mm f/2.8 OIS (Micro 4/3)

-- Super telephoto lens
+- Super telephoto lenses

-- Sigma 150-600mm f/5-6.3 OS contemporary (DSLR FF)
+- Sigma 150-600mm f/5-6.3 OS Contemporary (DSLR FF)

 - Tamron 100-400mm f/4.5-6.3 VC (DSLR FF)

-- Sony 100-400 f/4.5-5.6 OSS (Mirrorless)
+- Sony 100-400mm f/4.5-5.6 OSS (Mirrorless)

-- Fuji 55-200mm f/3.5-4.8 OIS (Hybrid APS-C)
+- Fuji 55-200mm f/3.5-4.8 OIS (Mirrorless APS-C)

-- Panasonic 100-300mm f/4-5.6 (mFT)
+- Panasonic 100-300mm f/4-5.6 (Micro 4/3)

-- Olympus 75-300mm f/4.8-6.7 (mFT)
+- Olympus 75-300mm f/4.8-6.7 (Micro 4/3)

-Regarding macro lenses, I could particularly recommend the Tamron 90mm f/2.8 VC (DSLR), the Sigma 105mm f/2.8 OS macro (DSLR), the Fuji 80mm f/2.8 OIS macro (APS-C mirrorless), the Tamron 60mm f/2 (APS-C DSLR) or the MFT mirrorless, the Panasonic Leica 45mm f/2.8 OIS macro or the Olympus 60mm f/2.8 macro.
+For macro lenses, I can particularly recommend the Tamron 90mm f/2.8 VC (DSLR), the Sigma 105mm f/2.8 OS macro (DSLR), the Fuji 80mm f/2.8 OIS macro (APS-C mirrorless), the Tamron 60mm f/2 (APS-C DSLR), or, for Micro 4/3 mirrorless cameras, the Panasonic Leica 45mm f/2.8 OIS macro or the Olympus 60mm f/2.8 macro.

-Accessories for indoor and low light photography
+Accessories for indoor and low-light photography

 For static subjects: